ENCCS/supercomputing4ai/content/connect_to_cluster.rst

 .. code-block::bash

-    ssh <username>@dardel.pdc.kth.se
+    ssh -Y <username>@dardel.pdc.kth.se

 Which should get you into the PDC supercomputer.
+The ``-Y`` flag is used to be able to open graphical windows on the supercomputer, e.g. to visualise images.